 There are some qualifications and requirements to be eligible for these programs.
 For more details on these programs, visit the Navy site, or find a local recruiter to talk to.

 Sign-on Bonus, Anyone?

 Sign-on bonuses are becoming more common as the physician shortage forges on.
 When you complete your residency and are negotiating your contract, ask for a sign-on bonus.
 Bonuses can range anywhere from around $20,000 to upwards of $100,000!

 If you are able to negotiate a bonus, it is just that: a bonus.
-It is not something that you will have pay back over time.
+It is not something that you will have to pay back over time.
 A large bonus may allow you to relocate, or pay off a large chunk of your medical debt.
 This ultimately leads to lower interest paid over time.

-Pay As You Earn (PAYE) or Income Based Repayment
+Pay As You Earn (PAYE) or Income-Based Repayment

 Finally, when looking at loan repayment options, you should definitely consider applying for a PAYE program.
 There is a Repayment Estimator tool on the Federal Student Aid website.
 Use it to see which programs your loans are eligible for.

 These types of programs allow for your loan repayment to be contingent on how much you are earning.
 For some programs, if you pay for 20 to 25 years, the rest of your student loans will be forgiven.
 Medical students, who incur some of the highest student loan balances, can greatly benefit from these programs.

 How are you handling your medical student loan repayment?
 Drop your comments below!